-Ecotourism was not common practice when we established Inkaterra – it feels now as if our experience preceded theory.
+Ecotourism was not a common practice when we established Inkaterra – it feels now as if our experience preceded theory.

 Being committed to conservation completely changes your mindset: it helps you understand that, even though results might demand more time and effort, in the long term there is no parallel to the fulfillment of outreaching the value of biodiversity.

-Which changes or trends do you observe in the travel ecosystem right now that might support or hinder a sustainable development of Peru as attractive and resilient destination?
+Which changes or trends do you observe in the travel ecosystem right now that might support or hinder a sustainable development of Peru as an attractive and resilient destination?